-Cult product it may be but this is the third lip product in two boxes (with the promise of a full size Lord & Berry Crayon Lipstick in the April box) and I wonder if Glossybox are in danger of focusing on lip balms to too great a degree.
+Cult product it may be but this is the third lip product in two boxes (with the promise of a full size Lord & Berry Crayon Lipstick in the April box) and I wonder if Glossybox is in danger of focusing on lip balms to too great a degree.

-his lip balm will be staying in its packaging for the time being.
+This lip balm will be staying in its packaging for the time being.

 I estimate the value of the box to be at least £35 which, again, is certainly good value given the £10 cost of the box.

 Aside from one or two niggles (I’m not sure Dove is a brand I would have expected to be included, good though it is and I’m not a fan of the nail colour), I’m still content.